earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 exit status 1
 ~~~

-If you hit this, as the error suggests, you have probably called `cancel()` before the response came back.
+If you hit this, as the error suggests, you probably called `cancel()` before the response returned.

 The next problem I hit was this: